bahrmichael/bahrmichael.github.io/_posts/2021-01-07-serverless-random-records.md

 Keep in mind that true randomness is not always desirable, as that can lead to your user seeing the same record 5 times after another.
-Keep track of what your user has already seen, and try again if you load a record that they've already seen.
+Keep track of what your user has already seen, and try again if you load a known record.

 ## Use Cases

-Apart from a quiz app, you might need to get random records for
+Apart from a quiz app, you need random records for

 * a vocabulary app,
 * a "wisdom of the day" Twitter bot,